 - 16.4 The galvanized or stainless steel base trim is fixed above the dpc using profile fixings at 300 mm centres.
-Base rail connectors are inserted at all rail joints. - 16.5 Each standard size panel is fixed to the substrate with at least six mechanical anchors with bespoke washers (see Figure 2), or four bespoke BRO1 brackets, two on the top and two at the bottom.
-Part-panels are fixed with at least three anchors with washers. - 16.6 Sections of the insulant core of the panel are removed by carefully cutting out with a fine-toothed saw at the fixing points. - 16.7 For each fixing point, the required hole depth is drilled into the substrate according to the fixing manufacturer's recommendations.
+Base rail connectors are inserted at all rail joints. - 16.5 Each standard size panel spans the steel-frame columns and is fixed to the substrate with at least six mechanical fixings with bespoke washers or four bespoke BRO1 brackets, two on top and two at the bottom.
+If a panel is to be fixed to columns with a spacing greater than or equal to 2 m, brackets must be used.
+Part-panels are fixed with at least three anchors with washers (see Figure 2). - 16.6 Sections of the insulant core of the panel are removed by carefully cutting out with a fine-toothed saw at the fixing points. - 16.7 For each fixing point, the required hole depth is drilled into the substrate according to the fixing manufacturer's recommendations.
 The panel is secured with a bespoke steel washer (ensuring two of the panel wires are trapped against the substrate) then the insulant core replaced (see Figure 3). - 16.8 Lengths of compressible filler strip are positioned in the vertical and horizontal joints between subsequent panels, and fixing to the substrate continues as previously described. - 16.9 Panel-to-panel fixing is completed with jointing meshes (with a minimum 100 mm overlap either side of the panel joint), which are clipped to the panel face using pneumatically-applied Vertex/Hartco clips at 150 mm staggered centres (see Figure 4). - 16.10 Where necessary, standard panels can be cut to size (to fit around details such as doors and windows) with an abrasive disc saw.
 The wire and insulant core of the panel are cut through from one side, the panel turned over, and the cut completed from the other side.
-The cut edges are reinforced at the joints with 200 mm wide flat mesh, clipped at 150 mm centres to each panel. - 16.11 Installation continues until the whole wall is completely covered. - 16.12 Prior to the application of the reinforcement coat, pre-compressed sealing tape is inserted at window and door frames, overhanging eaves, gas and electric meter boxes, and wall vents, or where the render abuts any other building material or surface.
-Alternatively, gun-applied joint sealants or proprietary sealing beads can be used in accordance with the Certificate holder's instructions.
+The cut edges are reinforced at the joints with 200 mm wide flat mesh, clipped at 150 mm centres to each panel.

+- 16.11 Installation continues until the whole wall is completely covered. - 16.12 Prior to the application of the reinforcement coat, pre-compressed sealing tape is inserted at window and door frames, overhanging eaves, gas and electric meter boxes, and wall vents, or where the render abuts any other building material or surface.
+Alternatively, gun-applied joint sealants or the use of proprietary sealing beads can be used in accordance with the Certificate holder's instructions.